pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/prometheus/index.md

 ![pachyderm scraper target](./img/prometheus_target_pachyderm_scaper.png)

-In the ClassicUI tab, you should be able to see the new pachyderm metrics:
+In the ClassicUI tab, you should be able to see the new pachyderm metrics.

 ## References
 * Find the full list of Pachyderm metrics here: